-In a previous article, I’ve talked about Kallune (a small 2D game I made).
+In a previous article, I’ve talked about Kallune (a 2D game we've made with friends).
 Can’t be that hard to port to the Nintendo DS, right ?
 Oh boy.
 As it turns out, the DS is a beautiful, elegant, but incredibly stubborn piece of hardware.
 In this post, I’ll walk you through the reality of developing for the ARM9, the art of aggressive tile management, and how I slowly started loving chasing every microsecond of performance.

 I’ve always looked forward to my Spotify Wrapped; there’s just something fun about seeing your habits turned into stats.
 It made me wonder: could I do the same for the Starbound, Minecraft, or Factorio servers I run for my friends?
 To all the stat lovers out there: follow me as I figure out how to turn messy, raw server logs into something actually meaningful (and occasionally hilarious).